Natural World (TV series): Format, content and notable episodes

-In its current guise, Natural World programmes typically fall into three categories: strong, emotional stories; popular or unusual but interesting animal subjects; and films offering a different, personal perspective.
-Filmmakers are granted up to 100 days in the field, depending on how much archive material can be used.
+Natural World programmes typically fall into three categories: strong, emotional stories; popular or unusual but interesting animal subjects; and films offering a different, personal perspective.
+Filmmakers were granted up to 100 days in the field, depending on how much archive material could be used.

-David Attenborough's notable episodes include the Echo of the Elephants films, which followed scientist Cynthia Moss and cameraman Martyn Colbeck on their lengthy study of an elephant herd in Kenya.
+Notable episodes presented or narrated by David Attenborough include the four Echo of the Elephants films (1993—2010) produced and directed by Mike Birkhead, which followed scientist Cynthia Moss and cameraman Martyn Colbeck on their lengthy study of an elephant herd in Kenya.
 In "Attenborough in Paradise" (1996), he fulfilled a lifelong ambition to observe and film the courtship displays of birds of paradise, whilst "The Amber Time Machine" (2004) saw him trace the origins of a piece of amber from the time of the dinosaurs.
-For "Attenborough's Ark", a 2012 special, he selected his 10 personal favourite species to save on an imaginary ark.
+For "Attenborough's Ark" (2012), he selected his ten personal favourite species to save on an imaginary ark.
 The programme drew 3.2 million viewers, the strand's highest audience for eight years.
 Natural Worlds most-watched episode also featured Attenborough, this time as the narrator of "Highgrove, A Prince's Legacy" (2003).
 4.8 million viewers watched Prince Charles explain the organic farming methods used on his Highgrove House estate.

-For many years, the series regularly included documentaries on British wildlife, but the commissioning editors no longer consider such programmes.
+For many years, the series regularly included documentaries on British wildlife, but they were later phased out.
 The last programme with a British theme was "An Unnatural History of London" in 2012, which featured the capital's urban wildlife.
 Another programme set in Britain, 2003's "My Halcyon River", became the most requested repeat by readers of Radio Times in the days following its transmission.

 Awards

 Natural World programmes were regularly nominated at television industry awards and wildlife film festivals.
 Notable award-winners from the early years of the series include the 1986 Prix Italia for Vanishing Earth and an Emmy for cinematography for Kingdom of the Ice Bear.
 The Royal Television Society awarded Natural World the Best Documentary Strand in 1999 and photography prizes to the episodes "Mississippi, Tales of the Last River Rat" in 2005 and "Wye, Voices from the Valley" in 2007.
 "Mississippi, Tales of the Last River Rat" was also recognised at the Grierson Trust's British Documentary Awards in 2005.

-Other later award-winning episodes include "A Tiger Called Broken Tail", overall winner at the Jackson Hole Wildlife Film Festival in 2011 and Missoula's International Wildlife Film Festival (IWFF) in 2012, "Madagascar, Lemurs and Spies", a three-time winner at IWFF in 2012, "My Life As A Turkey", recipient of the Golden Panda at the Wildscreen Festival in 2012 and "Kangaroo Dundee", a prize-winner at Jackson Hole and IWFF in 2013.
+Other award-winning episodes include "A Tiger Called Broken Tail", overall winner at the Jackson Hole Wildlife Film Festival in 2011 and Missoula's International Wildlife Film Festival (IWFF) in 2012; "Madagascar, Lemurs and Spies", a three-time winner at IWFF in 2012; "My Life As A Turkey", recipient of the Golden Panda at the Wildscreen Festival in 2012 and "Kangaroo Dundee", a prize-winner at Jackson Hole and IWFF in 2013.

+H is for Hawk: A New Chapter co-directed by Mike Birkhead and Beth Jones won a Grierson Award for Best Natural History Film in 2018.